flip-flop-foundry/talos-kms-sever/README.md

     * Returns the nonce and the AES-256-GCM key to the Talos node in the response
 4. The Talos node receives the response, stores the nonce and AES-256-GCM key locally
 5. The Talos node encrypts the disk using the lvm key, and "forgets" the key
-5. When needed, the talos node sends an "unseal" request to the KMS server with its node UUID, AES-256-GCM key and nonce
+6. When needed, the talos node sends an "unseal" request to the KMS server with its node UUID, AES-256-GCM key and nonce
-6. The KMS server:
+7. The KMS server:
     * Looks up the encrypted lvm key in the local json file using the nonce
-    * Configures GCM to use the node UUID and and the request IP address as AAD
+    * Configures GCM to use the node UUID and the request IP address as AAD
     * Decrypts the lvm key using AES-256-GCM with the provided key, nonce and AAD
         * If the lvm key or nonce is invalid, decryption will fail
         * If the connecting IP address does not match the original connecting IP address, decryption will fail
         * If the node UUID does not match the original connecting node UUID, decryption will fail
         * If decryption fails, the KMS server will return a random incorrect lvm key to the Talos node, this is to avoid leaking information about the failure
     * Returns the decrypted lvm key to the Talos node in the response
-7. The Talos node receives the decrypted lvm key and uses it to unlock the disk
+8. The Talos node receives the decrypted lvm key and uses it to unlock the disk